Buddhadebroy/catalogx/readme.txt

 = Key Features: =
 🛍️ **Enable Catalog Mode Across the Site** : Showcase your products by enabling catalog mode for the entire site or specific products, allowing customers to browse without the option to purchase.
 🔒 **Create a Private Store Experience**: Restrict access by hiding prices and the add-to-cart button until users log in, creating an exclusive, private shopping experience for select customers.
-📈 **Strategically Manage Price Visibility**: Boost lead generation by controlling when and where product prices are visible, encouraging users to engage and inquire about your offerings.
+📈 **Strategically Manage Price Visibility**: Boost lead generation by controlling when and where product prices are visible, encouraging users to engage and enquire about your offerings.

 ==✌️ Enquiry ==
-Place enquiry buttons across the store to capture leads, handle bulk orders or high-value purchases, gauge demand, and boost conversions and customer satisfaction.
+Place inquiry buttons across the store to capture leads, handle bulk orders or high-value purchases, gauge demand, and boost conversions and customer satisfaction.

 = Key Features: =
 📍 **Place Enquiry & Quote Request Buttons Anywhere** : Maximize visibility by placing enquiry and quote request buttons anywhere on your site using shortcodes.
 🔄 **Allow Inquiries for 'Out of Stock' Items** : Keep customers engaged by letting them inquire about out-of-stock products, ensuring you don’t miss potential sales.
-🔗 **Seamlessly Integrate enquiry Button with Page Builders** : Add an enquiry button to pages built with your preferred page builder for a smooth, cohesive shopping experience.
+🔗 **Seamlessly Integrate Enquiry Button with Page Builders** : Add an enquiry button to pages built with your preferred page builder for a smooth, cohesive shopping experience.
-🔍 **Track Customer Inquiries for Product Insights** : Gain valuable insights into product demand and customer preferences by tracking all incoming inquiries.
+🔍 **Track Customer Enquiries for Product Insights** : Gain valuable insights into product demand and customer preferences by tracking all incoming enquiries.
 🛒 **Enable Bulk or High-Value Order Inquiries [PRO]** : Let customers inquire about bulk or high-value orders using the Enquiry Cart, designed for large or custom purchases.
-✏️ **Customize enquiry Forms to Match Your Brand [PRO]** : Craft enquiry forms that align with your brand’s aesthetic and gather the most relevant customer information.
+✏️ **Customize Inquiry Forms to Match Your Brand [PRO]** : Craft inquiry forms that align with your brand’s aesthetic and gather the most relevant customer information.
-📊 **Monitor & Manage Inquiries via the Enquiry Cart [PRO]** : Easily track and manage all inquiries through the Enquiry Cart, making it simple to follow up and convert leads.
+📊 **Monitor & Manage Enquiries via the Enquiry Cart [PRO]** : Easily track and manage all enquiries through the Enquiry Cart, making it simple to follow up and convert leads.
 🎨 **Choose from 5 Advanced Enquiry Form Templates [PRO]** : Select from five customizable enquiry form templates to suit your business needs and brand aesthetic.